 Jason Cole catches up with the Mariners’ top pitching prospect.

-The Diamondbacks GM on the importance of catcher receiving skills.
+An AL scout weighs in on the evaluation of catcher receiving skills.